pvalderas/microservices-composition-example/README.md

 This example is composed by 8 microservices:

 * 4 business microservices: Customers, Inventory, Payment and Shipment.
 These microservices are endowed with the functionality provided by the Composition Controller module, which supports the choreographed execution of BPMN fragments.
-* 2 typical infrastucture microservices: an Eureka service registry, and a Zuul gatway
+* 2 typical infrastucture microservices: an Eureka service registry, and a Zuul gateway
 * 2 additional microservices for supporing the composition of business microservices: the Fragment Manager and the Global Composition Manager

 # Building and executing the example